Akvarion/ros-noetic-full-22.04/README.md

 ./src/catkin/bin/catkin_make install -DCMAKE_BUILD_TYPE=Release -DPYTHON_EXECUTABLE=/usr/bin/python3
 ```

-## Issues
+## Changelog - Issues
-Currently, the packages are configured but an issue with the math.h library not being properly linked in a package halts the build, and is curretly being investigated.
+07/02/2024  - Currently, the packages are configured but an issue with the math.h library not being properly linked in a package halts the build, and is curretly being investigated.

+08/02/2024  - Changing approach: building base version first and build subsequent packages later.
+Added script to clone base version and patch them.